fortio/scli/README.md

   -quiet
     	Quiet mode, sets loglevel to Error (quietly) to reduces the output
 ```

+### Server log diff'ing

+When debugging in dev mode the differences between 2 log output, it's convenient to use the following flags

+- `-logger-timestamp=false` so the timestamp is removed from the output as that would be different always
+- `-logger-file-line=false` so code line numbers don't show as diffs either (if comparing different versions/releases)

 ### version
 Short 'numeric' version (v skipped, useful for docker image tags etc)